iks-gmbh-tools/SysNat/README.md

 ***Applying consequently *SysNat* is supposed to have the following effects in the long run:***

-a) Exectuable Examples become the Single Point of Truth (no or no unknown deviation between application and its description).
+a) Exectuable Examples become the Single Point of Truth (no or no unknown deviation between the application itself, its programm code and its description).

 b) There is always a current system documentation (it can be generated within seconds).